Finding Your Home

 Most buyers’ budgets are limited, so you may not be able to get everything you want.
 Think about what is most important.
-You may not be able to get a pool and four-car garage, but if you have three children, you probably do not want a one bedroom, one bathroom house!
+You may not be able to get a hot tub and screened-in porch, but if you have three children, you probably do not want a one-bedroom, one-bathroom house.

 The Home Search

 If you use a real estate agent, he or she can find available houses for you by looking them up on the Multiple Listing Service (MLS).
 You can also drive around the neighborhoods you are interested in and look for “For Sale” signs.
 Then, your real estate agent can either bring you to open houses for the properties or arrange showings at another time.
 Taking pictures and filling out a checklist can help you remember the features of each house.

 Before making an offer, try to visit the home more than once, during different times of the day.
 This way you will know if, for example, your neighbors are loud at night or the traffic is very heavy during the day.
 If you see any neighbors outside, ask them how they like neighborhood.
 Your real estate agent should have information on the neighborhood as well.

 How is an offer determined and what are its standard components?